dstaggs-15/cfb-pickem-model/README.md

 Predict weekly winners for ESPN College Pick’em using a transparent, reproducible pipeline: **multi-season data**, **last-5 form**, **market lines**, **rest/travel**, **calibrated logistic regression**, and **a smarter Elo** — all glued together by GitHub Actions and rendered on GitHub Pages.

-> Educational project.
-Not betting advice.
-Use responsibly.

 ---

 ## 0) TL;DR (How to use)